sam-hoffman/website/_pages/about.md

  <br>

 <h2 id="contact">Contact me!</h2>
-You can email me at sam dot hoffman 99 at gmail dot com, or you can find me in a variety of locations on the internet:
+You can email me at sam at samhoffman dot me*, or you can find me in a variety of locations on the internet:
  * [@upwards_graph](https://twitter.com/upwards_graph) on Twitter
  * [@hoffman.content](https://www.instagram.com/hoffman.content/) on Instagram
  * [sam-hoffman](https://github.com/sam-hoffman) on GitHub
  * On [LinkedIn](https://www.linkedin.com/in/sam-hoffman-0a6316b7/)

+* or any word of your choice, like dogs at samhoffman dot me! feel free to use a cool word, or whatever you want to talk about

  <br>